Life on the world's most remote island.

 Khi biển yên tĩnh, một tiếng chuông sẽ vang lên trong thị trấn lúc bình minh và những người đàn ông sẽ đi câu tôm hùm.
 Vào cuối ngày, tôm hùm sẽ được đưa về nhà máy chế biến để những người phụ nữ xử lý.

-When the seas are calm, a bell rings in the town at dawn and the men go out lobster fishing.
-At the end of the day, the lobsters are brought back to the processing plant for the women to process.
+When the sea is calm, a bell rings in the town at dawn, and the men go out to catch lobsters.
+At the end of the day, the lobsters are brought back to the processing plant for the women to handle.

-The Tristans make a living by farming and trading with the world, under the leadership of Chief Conrad Glass, then Chief.
-The island’s remoteness keeps them in complete control of island life.
-Even the Covid-19 pandemic or the bombs of war have not reached them.
-The locals feel these events are distant and irrelevant, their lives revolve around marking sheep or potato yields.
+The Tristan people live by farming and trading with the world, under the leadership of Chief Conrad Glass, who later became Chief.
+The island's remoteness keeps them completely in control of their lives.
+Even the Covid-19 pandemic or war bombs haven't reached them.
+The locals feel those things are far removed from them and irrelevant; their lives revolve around marking their sheep or the yield of their potato crop.

 Trong lịch sử, người dân đảo Tristan dựa vào khoai tây để đảm bảo an ninh lương thực trong thời gian dài bị cô lập.
 Trồng khoai tây vẫn được coi là một nhiệm vụ quan trọng hàng năm.

-Historically, Tristan's people relied on potatoes for food security during their long periods of isolation.
-Potato farming is still considered an important annual task.
+Historically, the people of Tristan relied on potatoes to ensure food security during periods of isolation.
+Potato cultivation remains a vital annual task.

 Empty